Emmawambui/Country-Explorer/README.md

 ## Description

-Country Explorer is a a website that provides a way to create, update, delete and retrieve country's data from one source.
+Country Explorer is a a website that provides a way to retrieve country's data from one source.
 It also provides a way to create and retrieve a country's general information,a picture of its capital city and its major tourist destinations plus the gallery.

 ## Setup Requirements